mmeewis/TL15/exercise9/README.md

 logger.log("acsResponse : " + acsResponse);
 ```

-The snippet below show the implementation of the ACSConnector's createProfile method:
+The snippet below show the implementation of the ACSConnector's createProfile method (**do not paste it in your post.POST.jsp**)

 ```java
 @Component(immediate = true)